andrewkress/actioncable-examples/README.md

 # Action Cable Examples

-A collection of examples showcasing the capabilities of Action Cable.
+An example showcasing the capabilities of Action Cable using Ruby 2.4.0 and Rails 5.0.1.

 ## Dependencies